trychlos/NanoWatchdog/README.md

  When run without any command-line options, the program only displays its help message, and gracefully exit.
 So at least one option (e.g.
- '--nohelp') must be specified.
+ `--nohelp`) must be specified.

- The NanoWatchdog management daemon defaults to be configured through the /etc/nanowatchdog.conf configuration file.
+ The NanoWatchdog management daemon defaults to be configured through the `/etc/nanowatchdog.conf` configuration file.

- It is also able to interpret the /etc/watchdog.conf configuration file if asked for (see include directive).
+ It is also able to interpret the `/etc/watchdog.conf` configuration file if asked for (see include directive).

  See doc/Parameters.ods sheet for a full detail of command-line options, known configuration parameters, and management daemon commands.

- See also the output of 'nw-daemon.pl -help' command for a list of command-line options and their default values.
+ See also the output of `nw-daemon.pl -help` command for a list of command-line options and their default values.

  Available commands